snthl-s/MD-Repo/RESUME.md

 Developed a bug tracker application using open source bug tracking tools, to track the bugs, reported by the users,testers and developers, To track all the feature requests.

 - Customized the Open source bug tracker into our requirements and deployed in the AWS server.
+- Created a domain and hosted the server

 <b> Work Log Tracker </b> - December 2017 - February 2018